thomasclarke1969/documentation/client/websockets/recovery.md

 Note that if you do NOT have the ping request firing periodically, you may go hours without any Change Packets from the server, nor will there be any clue to your user that they are no longer connected to the server.

+### Using the Ping Response

-The response to a ping will contain the current event counter to enable the application to determine if events have been missed.
+The response to a ping will contain the current event counter.
 Note that the `counter` field will increment as a result of this request, but that the `counter` value returned in the data field will represent the state of the counter at the time of the request.
+This means:

+1. You will get back a `counter` field in the `data` object, and a second `counter` field in the high level response
+2. These two counters will always be different values (`data` reports on the counter of the last packet sent to the client, the response reports the counter associated with this response packet).

 ```json
 {